gaehlerm/SoftwareEngineering/README.md

     check(email_address)
 ```

-It says nothing about a hidden counter, thus this is hidden behavior that is not mentioned in the function name and thus should be avoided.
-Additionally, side effects may lead to temporal coupling as the order of calling functions with side effects matter.
+The function name says nothing about a hidden counter, thus this is hidden behavior and should be avoided.
+Additionally, side effects may lead to temporal coupling [see next section] as the order of calling functions with side effects matter.

 A better name for this function would be `log_in_and_increase_counter`, though that would make it apparent that the function does more than one thing and thus violates the SRP.
 A function name shouldn't contain an `and` as this indicates a violation of the SRP.